Directed Networks with a Differentially Private Bi-degree Sequence: Discussion

-The conditions in Theorems \ref{Theorem:con} and \ref{Theorem:binary:central} induce an interesting trade-off between the sub-exponential parameter measuring the magnitude of the noise in the moment inequality \eqref{eq:sub-exponential} and the growing rate of the parameter $\theta$.
-If the parameter $\kappa$ is small, $\theta$ can be allowed to be relatively large.
-For instance, if $\kappa = O(1)$, then the condition (i.e., $(1+\kappa) e^{12\|\theta^*\|_\infty } = o( (n/\log n)^{1/2} )$) in Theorem \ref{Theorem:con} becomes $e^{12\|\theta^*\|_\infty } = o( (n/\log n)^{1/2} )$.
+The conditions in Theorems \ref{Theorem:con} and \ref{Theorem:binary:central} induce an interesting trade-off between the private parameter measuring the magnitude of the noise and the growing rate of the parameter $\theta$.
+If the parameter $\epsilon_n$ is large, $\theta$ can be allowed to be relatively large.
+For instance, if $\epsilon_n = O(1)$, then the condition (i.e., $(1+4\epsilon_n^{-1}) e^{12\|\theta^*\|_\infty } = o( (n/\log n)^{1/2} )$) in Theorem \ref{Theorem:con} becomes $e^{12\|\theta^*\|_\infty } = o( (n/\log n)^{1/2} )$.
 Moreover, the condition in Theorem \ref{Theorem:binary:central} is much stronger than that in Theorem \ref{Theorem:con}.
 The asymptotic behavior of the estimator is not only determined by the growing rate of the parameter $\theta$, but also by the configuration of the parameter.
 It would be of interest to see whether these conditions can be relaxed.

 There are two different tasks for data privacy problem.
 The first is data protection.
 If the network model contains other network features such as $k$-stars and triangle and only these network statistics are of interest, then the additive noisy mechanism in this paper can be used to disclose them safely and it satisfied the edge differential privacy if the Laplace noise is added.
 The second is making inference from the noisy data.
 In order to extend the method of deriving the consistency of the estimator in our paper to other network models, one needs to establish a geometrical rate of convergence of the Newton iterative sequence.
 This is not easy for network models with other network features since it is difficult to derive the upper bound of the matrix norm for the inverse matrix of the Fisher information matrix without some special matrix structures.
 At the same time, it is also difficult to extend the method of deriving asymptotic normality of the estimator to network models with other network features since it is generally difficult to derive the approximate inverse matrix of a general Fisher information matrix.